 Quality vs Quantity

 In order to understand why you need quality sleep over the quantity of sleep, it’s important to know the difference between quality and quantity.
-Quality of sleep is the type of sleep.
+Quality of sleep is a type of sleep.
 For example, restful or restless.
 Quantity of sleep is the number of hours of sleep you get each night.
-They are drastically different, but both work together for restorative sleep leaving you feel well-rested the next day.
+They are drastically different, but both work together for restorative sleep leaving you to feel well-rested the next day.

-Affects of Poor Sleep
+Effects of Poor Sleep

 Often times someone with fibromyalgia will not get the restorative sleep needed to face a day with chronic pain.
 The sleep achieved is usually the light stages of sleep and not the REM stage of sleep which is also the restorative stage.
 This is poor sleep.
-Poor sleep causes an increase of body pains and symptoms.
+Poor sleep causes an increase in body pains and symptoms.
 The increase of pain and symptoms results in poor sleep resulting in the sleep-pain cycle.